PortableBalanceLab/PBL/X0_SoftwareSetup/README.md

   - Set keyboard layout to `us`

 - Write the configured OS to the microSD card
+- Eject the card so that it's ready to be inserted into the Raspberry Pi

+# Boot up the Raspberry Pi

+Once the MicroSD card has been flashed with the "base" Raspberry Pi OS, it must be booted up so that further configuration steps can be performed via SSH.

 - Eject the micro SD card, plug it into the pi, power up the pi
 - The pi should automatically connect to your WiFi network.
 Your hotspot/router software should identify that the Pi has connected.